pact-foundation/docs.pact.io/website/docs/recipes/awssignedrequests.md

 ---
 id: awssignedrequests
-title: AWS API Gateway Signed Requestts
+title: AWS API Gateway Signed Requestt
 description: How to use Pact with API Gateway Signed Requests
 ---